 Mount Pleasant Tawny Port: This past year, I had the opportunity to try some wines from Missouri, including wines from one of the oldest wineries in our 1st AVA, Augusta.
 I found a luxurious quality with aromas of orange, peach, and almonds.
 On the palate, one senses the bourbon barrel aging with hints of vanilla, butterscotch, and caramel.

 Klein Constantia Vin De Constance 2015 showcases the Muscat de Frontignan grape.
 This dessert wine tells its own South African wine story.
 The Constantia region consists of two estates, which include Klein Constantia.
-The grapes are vine dried, and with wonderful aromas and flavors of apricots, it is the perfect finale to any meal.
+The grapes are vine dried, and with wonderful aromas and flavors of apricots, it is the perfect finale for any meal.

 Domaine Artefact Vin de Paille: This dessert wine blends Grenache Blanc with Viognier to create a marvelous dessert wine that speaks of peach, orange blossom, and marzipan.
 Select grape clusters dry on a bed of straw to bring out the sugars.